 The dog and drive gears are in pairs.

 Only use parts with the same serial number.

-- Clean and degrease all parts carefully. - Remove LOCTITE adhesive residue with LOCTITE 7063 or equivalent. - Visual inspection of the crankshaft on the power take off side.
+- · Clean and degrease all parts carefully - Remove LOCTITE adhesive residue with LOCTITE 7063 - · Visual inspection of the crankshaft on the power take off side - Lock the crankshaft into place.
+See Chapter 12-20-00 section Locking/Loosen of the crankshaft

-- 1 Crankshaft (power take off side) - 2 Drive gear
+- 1 Crankshaft (power take off side)

-3 Friction washer VS-30
+- 3 Friction washer VS-30

+- 2 Drive gear

-4 Hex. nut
+- 4 Hex. nut 30x1.5